 Preplanning your content will allow you to get all key messages across with time to proofread the copy, conduct hashtag research and prepare fabulous creative to go with it.
 However, that’s not to say you can’t share spontaneously ad-hoc if something topical or relevant to your audience comes us.

-Get more information on our scheduling tool here.
+Get more information on scheduling your social media here.